joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Have different command handler based on the command
+- Decouple the logic of command handlers from the GenServer implementation
 - CommandHandler handles cast
 - Account should not be a process
   - it should act as a set of transition functions (fn(current_state, action) -> [events])